danielpclark/read_source/README.md

 ## VIM

-We now support VIM servers and can open code directly into your existing VIM session.
-If you've started a VIM server with the name of "VIM" then any time you call the `vim` method it will open in there **unless** you specify another servername as a parameter to `vim`.
+We now support VIM servers and can open code directly into your existing VIM session(s).
+If you've started a VIM server with the name of "VIM" then any time you call the `vim` method it will open in there **unless** you choose to specify another servername as a parameter to `vim`.

 #### Start a VIM server with
 ```ruby